druce/Pizza/deploy.md

 `docker compose convert` outputs the CloudFormation JSON to run the container in the ECS service, with all the network setup, security group and rules etc.

+That's it!
+Deploying a public container still seems a little rough around the edges but it's getting better.